bhisaac/5eFP/5eFP-SRD.md

 **_Map, Exploration_.** The players prepare an exploration map When PCs deploy onto an obscured world map tile.
 This map is a top-down illustration of a specific area on the world map divided into a 14-square by 14-square map.
 Each square within the map is measured 1 inch by 1 inch or about 2.5 centimeters by 2.5 centimeters.
 The exploration map begins covered by obscuring map tiles.

 **_Map, World_.** The world map defines the game world and drives the game's story.
 It is a top-down illustration of the game world or region divided into a 14-square by 14-square grid.
 Each square within the grid is measured 1 inch by 1 inch or about 2.5 centimeters by 2.5 centimeters.

+**_Minion, Elite, and Boss_.** All three refer to encounter difficulty, typically referring to monsters found in monster encounters.
+Minions are manageable encounters that take only one successful hit or ability check to resolve.
+Elites are advanced encounters with improved abilities that typically require two or more successful hits or ability checks to resolve.
+Bosses are the most advanced and challenging encounters that typically require multiple hits and ability checks to resolve, have special abilities that exploit minions, always include a minion encounter, and may have up to two elites.

 **_Obscuring Map Tiles_.** Obscuring map tiles are two-sided opaque map tiles that cover unexplored areas of a map or may represent areas of preternatural or magical darkness.